oVirt/ovirt-site/source/infra/gerrit-hooks.html.md

 You must note that all those hooks are run **AFTER** the even has taken place.

+### Troubleshooting

+If you find yourself stuck with a need to skip a bad hook (for e.g sometimes we don't need to submit to major branch and only z-stream), you can just rerun a working hook:

+*   Rerun-Hooks: patchset-created.bz.0.has_bug_url

+This will remove the -Verified any other hook provided.

 ## Installation

 The hooks are actually manually installed, so I'll explain how is set up right now (it might change in the near future).